eyecuelab/react-native-template/README.md

 ## Could Add

 * reudx-persist: seems to have a simply and useful API for async saving of state. may have collisions w/ immutable.js state objects
-* selectors folder - whether we need this would be more apparent upon getting a better sense of what our state trees will look like. reselector is a good-seeming lib
+* selectors folder - whether we need this would be more apparent upon getting a better sense of what our state trees will look like. [reselect](https://github.com/reactjs/reselect) seems like a useful lib
 * testing! our architecture will be well setup for it, depends on whether we can afford the time/energy to setup

 ## Discussion pts